kuzditomi/quick-slack-custom-status/README.md

 ## Running the reverse-proxy
 ```
+cd reverse-proxy
 docker-compose up -d
 ```

 # Deployment
 To build a new docker image, use `.\build-and-push.ps1`.
 You have to change the image's name of course if you wish to use your own modified version.
-If you wish to check the built image you can run it with `.\run.ps1` file after completing the `.env` file.
+If you wish to check the built image you can run it with `docker-compose up -d`  after completing the `.env` file.